Pioreactor/docs.pioreactor/developer-guide/30-Development/01-local-development.md

 ```

 :::info
 If invoking from a different directory from `pioreactor/`, you'll need to have a `config.dev.ini` file locally.
 I usually copy my `pioreactor/config.dev.ini` to wherever I am working.
+Or you can use an environment argument `GLOBAL_CONFIG=./config.dev.ini pio ...`
 :::